Lupus: Race

 There are assertions that race affects the rate of SLE.
 However, a 2010 review of studies that correlate race and SLE identified several sources of systematic and methodological error, indicating that the connection between race and SLE may be spurious.
 For example, studies show that social support is a modulating factor which buffers against SLE-related damage and maintains physiological functionality.
 Studies have not been conducted to determine whether people of different racial backgrounds receive differing levels of social support.

 If there is a difference, this could act as a confounding variable in studies correlating race and SLE.

 Another caveat to note when examining studies about SLE is that symptoms are often self-reported.
 This process introduces additional sources of methodological error.
 Studies have shown that self-reported data is affected by more than just the patient's experience with the disease- social support, the level of helplessness, and abnormal illness-related behaviors also factor into a self-assessment.
 Additionally, other factors like the degree of social support that a person receives, socioeconomic status, health insurance, and access to care can contribute to an individual's disease progression.

-Racial differences in lupus progression have not been found in studies that control for the socioeconomic status [SES] of participants.
-Studies that control for the SES of its participants have found that non-white people have more abrupt disease onset compared to white people and that their disease progresses more quickly.
+Racial differences in lupus progression have not been found in studies that control for the socioeconomic status (SES) of participants.
+Studies that control for the SES of its participants have found that non-white people have more abrupt disease onset compared to white people and that their lupus progresses more quickly.
 Non-white patients often report more hematological, serosal, neurological, and renal symptoms.
-However, the severity of symptoms and mortality are both similar in white and non-white patients.
-Studies that report different rates of disease progression in late-stage SLE are most likely reflecting differences in socioeconomic status and the corresponding access to care.
+However, the severity of both symptoms and mortality are similar in white and non-white patients.
+Studies that report different rates of disease progression in late-stage SLE are most likely reflecting differences in socioeconomic status and corresponding differences in access to care.
 The people who receive medical care have often accrued less disease-related damage and are less likely to be below the poverty line.
 Additional studies have found that education, marital status, occupation, and income create a social context that affects disease progression.